ibm-cloud-docs/sell/tutorial-onboard-operator.md

 {: step}

 1. From the Validate product tab, select the target cluster and project, and click **Next**.
-1. Configure your Schematics workspace by entering the name of your workspace, selecting a resource group, and optionally adding tags.
+1. Configure your Schematics workspace by entering the name of your workspace, selecting a resource group, selecting a Schematics region, and optionally adding tags.
 Then, click **Next**.

     You can accept the default options that are displayed for your workspace name and resource group.
     {: note}